minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-treat-tube.md

 At the first time I gave this to Miki, I placed the towel near the other end of the tube, and Miki got the towel out within a minute.
 At the second time, I placed the towel in the midpoint and it took Miki 10 minutes to get the towel out.

-We also played this game with a rolled bath towel and a cut form a plastic pipe.
+We also played this game with a rolled bath towel and a cut from a plastic pipe.
 It took Miki about two minutes to get the treats out.

 ---